When a volunteer leaves: termination, removal, and billing

 1. Open the volunteer's profile

 In Community, search for the volunteer and select their name to open their profile panel.
-See Getting Started: Community for finding people.
+See Community: your church's member list for finding people.

-Select the red Suspend Volunteer button at the top of the panel and confirm.
-You need the volunteer-management capability for this, and you cannot suspend your own account.
+Select the red Terminate Volunteer button at the top of the panel.
+You'll be asked for a short reason, which is required and is kept with the record.
+You need the volunteer-management capability for this.

-Once confirmed, the volunteer cannot sign in until the suspension is undone.
-The action is recorded with who did it and when, and it appears in the volunteer’s activity history.
+Once confirmed, the volunteer cannot sign in until they are reinstated.
+The action is recorded with the reason, who did it, and when, and the profile shows a Terminated badge with the date.

-To reverse it, open the same profile and select Undo Suspension.
+To reverse it, open the same profile and select Reinstate Volunteer.
+You'll be asked for a reason here as well.
 The volunteer can sign in again, and their record is exactly as they left it.

 What happens next

-A suspended volunteer cannot sign in, drops out of your Authorized Adult count, and appears under the dashboard’s Suspended group, while their full record stays preserved.
-See Getting Started: Your Admin Dashboard for where they show up.
-If they come back, Undo Suspension restores everything.
+A terminated volunteer cannot sign in, drops out of your Authorized Adult count, and is flagged as Terminated on your dashboard and in Community, while their full record stays preserved.
+If they come back, Reinstate Volunteer restores everything.

 To erase a record entirely, contact admin@safepathways.com.
 This is intentionally not self-serve, to protect the compliance history your church may need years later.

 Your bill is set by the tier you commit to, which is the number of Volunteer Accounts for your term.
-Suspending a volunteer is about login access, not your committed count.
+Terminating a volunteer is about access, not your committed count.

-- Volunteer Accounts are non-transferable, so a suspended Account is not freed up to hand to someone else partway through the term.
+Volunteer Accounts are non-transferable, so a terminated volunteer's Account is not freed up to hand to someone else partway through the term.

-- Police Checks are billed directly by Canpro SOS, so suspending a volunteer has no effect on any check already ordered.
+Police Checks are billed directly by Canpro SOS, so terminating a volunteer has no effect on any check already ordered.

 Troubleshooting

-I suspended someone but my bill didn’t change
+I terminated someone but my bill didn't change

-- That is expected.
-Suspension controls access, not your committed Account count, which changes at your next renewal.
+That is expected.
+Termination controls access, not your committed Account count, which changes at your next renewal.

 I need to remove a volunteer completely

-A suspended volunteer still appears in my lists
+A terminated volunteer still appears in my lists

-- Their record is kept on purpose.
-Use the Active Only toggle to hide them, or look under the Suspended group on the dashboard.
+Their record is kept on purpose, and their row shows a Terminated badge.
+Use your list filters to hide them.
 See Managing volunteers: search, filter, and profiles.

 Notes

-- Suspend blocks login, is reversible with Undo Suspension, and preserves the volunteer’s full record.
+Terminate blocks sign-in, requires a written reason, is reversible with Reinstate Volunteer, and preserves the volunteer's full record.

-- Suspending does not change your billed Account count for the current term; reductions take effect the following term.
+Terminating does not change your billed Account count for the current term; reductions take effect the following term.
+Voiding a genuinely mistaken assignment is the exception.

-- Volunteer Accounts are non-transferable; Police Checks are billed by Canpro SOS regardless of suspension.
+Volunteer Accounts are non-transferable; Police Checks are billed by Canpro SOS regardless of termination.